-A native of Cheraw, South Carolina, Love (born Sept.
-21, 1975) is certified by the Collegiate Strength & Conditioning Coaches Association (CSCCa) and the National Association of Speed and Explosion (NASE).
+A native of Cheraw, South Carolina, Love is certified by the Collegiate Strength & Conditioning Coaches Association (CSCCa) and the National Association of Speed and Explosion (NASE).

 Director of Player Development

-Sean Pugh is in his first season as Purdue's director of player development.
+Sean Pugh is in his third season as director of player development.
 He was hired Jan.
 13, 2017.

-Pugh also has served as a pastor at the Hillvue Heights Church (2010-15), the WKU campus director of the Fellowship of Christian Athletes (2014-16) and as the lead pastor at Church on the Main (2015-16).
-He got his start in collegiate athletics in the FCA's training program at Auburn from August 2007 to May 2008.
+Pugh also has served as a pastor at the Hillvue Heights Church (2010-15), the Western Kentucky campus director of the Fellowship of Christian Athletes (2014-16) and as the lead pastor at Church on the Main (2015-16).
+He got his start in collegiate athletics in the FCA’s training program at Auburn from 2007 to 2008.

 Executive Director of Administration and Operations/Chief of Staff

-Greg Brohm is in his first season as the executive director of administration and operations/chief of staff.
+Greg Brohm is in his third season as executive director of administration and operations/chief of staff.
 He was hired Jan.
 2, 2017.

-Brohm came to Purdue after spending the 2014 to 2016 seasons as the director of football operations at Western Kentucky.
-He was responsible for the day-to-day operations of the program.
+Brohm came to Purdue after spending the 2014, 2015 and 2016 seasons as director of football operations at Western Kentucky.
 During his three years with the Hilltoppers, they compiled a 30-10 record.

-Prior to WKU, Brohm was a teacher and head football coach at Thomas Nelson High School in Bardstown, Kentucky, from 2012 to 2014.
+Prior to Western Kentucky, Brohm was a teacher and head football coach at Thomas Nelson High School in Bardstown, Kentucky, from 2012 to 2014.
 He started the football program at the newly opened school.